jroseberry64/PLASM-Compiler/README.md

 ### Current State and Future Roadmap

-The compiler executable is confidently an **Alpha Version** since it achieves all the basic goals I started out with, but is a few features short of desired functionality.
+The compiler executable is confidently an **Alpha Version** since it achieves all the basic goals I started out with, but is a few features short of desired production ready functionality.

 The **Roadmap to the Beta Version** includes: